-- 2Assistance in the event of disaste: provides safety precautions, such as identification of obstacles on roads, a slowrunning automobile at the end of congestion and pictures of the weather condition ahead of the driver. - 3Safe driving assist: provides useful information for drivers in the event of road closures.
+- pictures of the road ahead of the driver. - 2Assistance in the event of disaster: provides safety precautions, such as identification of obstacles on roads, a slow-running automobile at the end of congestion and pictures of the weather condition ahead of the driver. - 3Safe driving assist: provides useful information for drivers in the event of road closures.